Veritas NetBackup™ Self Service Configuration Guide

 User Account and Password

-UNIX or Linux: The user that connects to the master server.
+UNIX or Linux: The user that connects to the backup server.
 The user must be able to connect with SSH.

 Windows: The user must be able to connect to Remote PowerShell.